gbxyz/webidx/README.md

 The search functionality is implemented in [webidx.js](webidx.js) which uses [sql.js](https://github.com/sql-js/sql.js) to provide an interface to the SQLite file.

+You can see a live demo of it [here](https://gavinbrown.xyz/webidx-demo/).

 ## How to use it

 1. use [webidx.pl](webidx.pl) to generate the index: